Interview with Frank Tolley

 Description

-Frank Tolley was born in 1921 in Tipton and left school at fourteen to work as an errand boy for a grocer.
-He joined the Royal Air Force at nineteen as a ground gunner, and was in at the inception of the Royal Air Force Regiment.
-After eighteen months he volunteered to become an air gunner, but instead was selected for pilot, navigator and bomb aimer training.
-After his initial training at Scarborough, he went to Carlisle to fly Tiger Moths, but didn't solo.
-He went to Canada to train as a bomb aimer, then came back to Moreton in the Marsh for more training before joining 625 Squadron at Kelstern.
+Frank Tolley was born in 1921 in Tipton and left school at 14, to work as a grocery errand boy.
+He joined the Royal Air Force at 19 as a ground gunner, and was in at the inception of the Royal Air Force Regiment.
+After 18 months he volunteered to become an air gunner, but instead was selected for pilot, navigator and bomb aimer training.
+After his initial training at Scarborough, he went to Carlisle to fly Tiger Moths, but did not solo.
+He went to Canada to train as a bomb aimer, then returned to Moreton in the Marsh for more training, before joining 625 Squadron at Kelstern.
 He describes some bombing operations and deploying Window.
 He completed 26 operations.
-After the war he went into sales in the north west, where his wife had come from.
+After the war he went into sales in the north west, where his wife originated from.
 At the time of interview he volunteers at the Imperial War Museum North, and has raised money making two zip-wire jumps across the Manchester Ship Canal.

 Creator